 Types of LMS hosting

 A university campus takes up a lot of real estate.
 Similarly, the data associated with learners needs a large repository to live in.
 In tech speak, the term we’re looking for is hosting.

 Hosting refers to how data is stored at or in a certain location.
-(You’ll see why we sayatorinlater.)
-How an LMS is hosted affects not just the type and quality of support you have access to, but also how much you have left in your piggy bank when the bills come in, your level of accessibility and network security.
-While you can get desktop and mobile LMS applications, there are really two types of LMS hosting you’ll ever want to consider: local and cloud.
+(You’ll see why we say at or in later.)
+How a learning management system is hosted affects not just the type and quality of support you have access to, but also your level of accessibility, network security and how much you have left in your piggy bank when the bills come in.
+While you can get a desktop or mobile learning app, there are really two types of LMS hosting you’ll ever want to consider: Local and cloud.

-Local or on-premise LMSs are stored on your own data server or warehouse.
-In this case, the LMS is simply a product sold to you by the supplier and the onus of maintenance, hardware management and servicing is on your shoulders.
-Cloud-based hosting refers to traditional Software-as-a-Service (Saas) platforms.
-All your data is hosted securely on the supplier’s server, where it is maintained and scaled by said supplier.
-Which one you end up choosing is down to your budget, needs andliteral physical space, but there are a few key points you’ll want to consider when comparing systems.
+- Local or on-premise learning management systems are stored on your own data server.
+In this case, the LMS is simply a product sold to you by the supplier and the onus of maintenance, hardware management and servicing is on your shoulders (on top of learning management).

 ‘Requires little investment, no physical space and can expand easily and without direction.’
 If you would have answered, ‘What is elastic scalability?’, you get a point.
 One reason cloud-based systems are so popular is they can match your input as it grows in real time.
-The infrastructure used in cloud-based systems is dynamic, taking the burden off IT: the process is almost entirely autonomous, rather than manual and vertical (upgrading to a larger package) or horizontal (physically creating more space).
+The infrastructure used in cloud-based systems is dynamic, taking the burden off IT: The process is almost entirely autonomous, rather than manual and vertical (upgrading to a larger package) or horizontal (physically creating more space).

 Many organisations opt for the cloud-based model because it’s simply inexpensive.
 There’s no cost for implementation or deployment, and maintenance and support are often bundled into the price you signed up for.
-(We do recommend double checking with vendors on the latter point, though, as where we like to be transparent with our pricing, others are not as upfront.)
+(We do recommend double checking with vendors on the latter point, though, as where we like to be transparent with our pricing, others are not so upfront.)
 Additionally, many cloud pricing models are based around what you use, further lowering operating costs and allowing you to budget more accurately.

-A little closer to earth is the locally hosted LMS.
+A little closer to earth is the locally hosted learning management system.
 Once this LMS is in your hands, it’s your responsibility.
 Hosting on your own data server puts the onus of maintaining, upgrading and running it on you.
 If you’ve got IT infrastructure already in place to manage this, great.
 If not, you’ll find it’s a steep and expensive learning curve in the quest for full control.

 An in-house team has free reign to develop and enhance your LMS as they see fit.
 The timeline for upgrades and new features is entirely up to you, if you have the budget, resources and business goals to support the development cycle and any ad hoc costs that may arise.
 Any problems that may arise will also take priority, and any downtime or maintenance needed can happen when it suits you.